VolvoGroup/dymoval/README.md

 *Dymoval* finally provides you with some essential functions for dealing with dataset analysis and manipulation.

-Although the tool has been thought with engineers in mind, no one prevents you to use it in any other application domains.
+Although the tool has been thought with engineers in mind, no one prevents you to use it in any other application domain.